rangelrey/abTestingEx/README.md

 # abTestingEx

-A/B testing example for reference with formulas and implementation
+A/B testing example for reference with formulas and implementation.
+Chech the [notebook](https://gitlab.com/rangelrey/abtestingex/-/blob/master/abtestingex.ipynb) here